PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-22 11:07:13
+Last updated: 2024-04-22 11:07:46
-Random Quote: I like firsts.
-Good or bad, they're always memorable. - Ahsoka Tano
+Random Quote: But every now and then it’s good to question those who question things. - Noah